Hyperproof/hypersync-sdk/doc/007-criteria.md

 Criteria fields may be spread across multiple pages in the Hypersync wizard.
 For example, if seven criteria fields are required for a given proof type, four can be shown to the user on the first page, and when the user has provided all four of those values, they can be taken to the second page where to fill in the last three fields.

 The Hypersync SDK uses criteria provider components to surface criteria metadata and criteria values to Hyperproof.
-The SDK also includes a `DeclarativeCriteriaProvider` component that can be used to easily surface criteria metadata using a declarative `criteriaFields.json` as the source.
+The SDK also includes a `JsonCriteriaProvider` component that can be used to easily surface criteria metadata using a declarative `criteriaFields.json` as the source.
 This makes it possible to define and configure criteria fields with no code.

 For more advanced scenarios, the SDK's `ICriteriaProvider` interface allows you to build your own criteria provider.

 > NOTE: If you are defining your proof types with JSON, there is no need for you to create your own criteria provider.
-For these proof types the SDK has built-in support for `DeclarativeProofProvider` and the `criteriaFields.json` file described below.
+For these proof types the SDK has built-in support for `JsonProofProvider` and the `criteriaFields.json` file described below.

 # No-Code Criteria Provider

-The `DeclarativeProofProvider` class in the SDK makes it easy to define criteria metadata without writing code.
-To use this class, begin by creating a `criteriaFields.json` in the `/decl` directory.
+The `JsonProofProvider` class in the SDK makes it easy to define criteria metadata without writing code.
+To use this class, begin by creating a `criteriaFields.json` in the `/json` directory.
 The file should have the following format:

 ```
 {